How to Prepare for a Wood Flooring Installation

 Refinishing a hardwood floor generates significant dust through the sanding process.
 Cutting and trimming play a major role in new wood flooring installation, and also result in excessive dust.
 Protect the balance of your home by sealing off those areas not involved in the installation process.

-For instance, if you’re having hardwood installed in the main floor, seal off the upstairs bedrooms with plastic sheets and masking tape applied like a curtain around the doorframes.
+For instance, if you’re having hardwood installed on the main floor, seal off the upstairs bedrooms with plastic sheets and masking tape applied like a curtain around the doorframes.
 Look for products made for this job, like ZipWall dust barriers, or make your own with care and quality plastic.

 Consider having an air cleaner available for the duration of the project.
 Install a clean air filter in your forced air furnace and remove or cover any furniture in your home that would suffer from exposure to dust.